bigwiv/Biopython-cn/chr21.rst

     so this is all you need to do!
 Nice and easy.

 **Macintosh**
-    ®C Since Apple moved to Mac OS X, things have become much easier on the Mac.
+    ‚Äì Since Apple moved to Mac OS X, things have become much easier on the Mac.
 We generally treat it as just another Unix variant, and installing Biopython from source is just as easy as on Linux.
-The easiest way to get all the GCC compilers etc installed is to install Apple°Øs X-Code.
-We might be able to provide click and run installers for Mac OS X, but to date there hasn°Øt been any demand.
+The easiest way to get all the GCC compilers etc installed is to install Apple‚Äôs X-Code.
+We might be able to provide click and run installers for Mac OS X, but to date there hasn‚Äôt been any demand.

-Once you°Øve got a package, please test it on your system to make sure it installs everything in a good way and seems to work properly.
-Once you feel good about it, send it off to one of the Biopython developers (write to our main mailing list at biopython@biopython.org if you°Øre not sure who to send it to) and you°Øve done it.
+Once you‚Äôve got a package, please test it on your system to make sure it installs everything in a good way and seems to work properly.
+Once you feel good about it, send it off to one of the Biopython developers (write to our main mailing list at biopython@biopython.org if you‚Äôre not sure who to send it to) and you‚Äôve done it.
 Thanks!

-21.6??Contributing Unit Tests
+21.6  Contributing Unit Tests
 -----------------------------

-Even if you don°Øt have any new functionality to add to Biopython, but you want to write some code, please consider extending our unit test coverage.
-We°Øve devoted all of Chapter?\ `19 <#sec:regr_test>`__ to this topic.
+Even if you don‚Äôt have any new functionality to add to Biopython, but you want to write some code, please consider extending our unit test coverage.
+We‚Äôve devoted all of Chapter \ `19 <#sec:regr_test>`__ to this topic.

-21.7??Contributing Code
+21.7  Contributing Code
 -----------------------

 There are no barriers to joining Biopython code development other than an interest in creating biology-related code in Python.
-The best place to express an interest is on the Biopython mailing lists ®C just let us know you are interested in coding and what kind of stuff you want to work on.
-Normally, we try to have some discussion on modules before coding them, since that helps generate good ideas ®C then just feel free to jump right in and start coding!
+The best place to express an interest is on the Biopython mailing lists ‚Äì just let us know you are interested in coding and what kind of stuff you want to work on.
+Normally, we try to have some discussion on modules before coding them, since that helps generate good ideas ‚Äì then just feel free to jump right in and start coding!

 The main Biopython release tries to be fairly uniform and interworkable,